Promotion and Tenure Guidelines

 Scholarship and research lead to the production of new knowledge within the field of one’s discipline, or may lead to new knowledge about how the pedagogy within a discipline can be enhanced.
 Creative activity leads to the production of new art or the performance of art: musical, dance, literary, visual, or dramatic.

 The College of Arts & Letters values scholarship, foundational and applied research, and creative activity (“scholarly activities”).
 It also values research that relates to pedagogy.
 Faculty, according to their conditions of hire and departmental need, may emphasize one form of scholarly activity over others.
-All faculty are required to report their scholarly activities annually on the forms specified by Academic Affairs.
+All faculty are required to report their scholarly activities annually on the form specified by Academic Affairs.

 Scholarly activities are expected to lead to productive results.
 Productive scholarly activities typically fall into the following categories: